 "Excuse me, I have 5 pages.
 May I use the Xerox machine?"

-This request yielded a 60% success rate (i.e., 60% of the people who were asked allowed the subject to go ahead of them in line).
+This request yielded a 60% success rate.
+In other words, 60% of the people said, "Sure, go ahead."

 "Excuse me, I have 5 pages.
 May I use the Xerox machine because I have to make copies?"

 This time, 93% of the people let him budge despite yet another inadequate reason.